This guide dives deep into the pros and cons of the best Garmin smartwatches on the market today.

 The Vivoactive HR is a fantastic running watch.
 However, as a bonus, it includes over 1000 different golf course maps and aids for scorekeeping, stats, number of holes, strokes, and distance.

-The smartwatch can store a mindboggling number of apps and it offers different design options, widgets, and new data fields.
+The watch can store a mindboggling number of apps and it offers different design options, widgets, and new data fields.
 You can find all of these through the Garmin digital store, Connect IQ.

 Basic features come standard, like syncing with your smartphone and other devices for alerts, calls, and texts.
 One feature that helps this watch stand out is the high-resolution screen that makes it very readable, even in intense sunlight.